TechnoCraftre/Google-Search-Page-Clone/README.md

 # Google-Search-Page-Clone

-A replica of google search page
+>> Created the exact user interface of google search page using HTML and CSS.